-Social assistance can only be discontinued if it is replaced by emergency assistance.
-This is the case when you receive the definitive decision to have your asylum application dismissed (Dublin system) or a ruling on your expulsion.
+Social assistance can only be discontinued if it is replaced by emergency assistance (available in German, French and Italian).
+This is the case when you receive the definitive decision to have your asylum application dismissed (Dublin system) ora negative asylum decision and ruling on your expulsion.

 - Social assistance